Cybersecurity news headlines for March 2021

-In March’s edition of cybersecurity news headlines, there’s only three stories to report on.
+In March’s edition of cybersecurity news headlines, there are only three stories to report on.
 There were no significant hacks or data breaches but some stories did make bigger headlines.
-Teen hacker responsible for the Twitter bitcoin giveaway scam has been sentenced to three years in prison for his “mastermind” role in the incident that made headlines all over the world.
-Google will have to face class-action lawsuit over data collection practices in Incognito mode, despite the tech-giant’s efforts to throw it out.
-And a yearly cyber crime report by FBI’s IC3 reveals that cyber crime losses amounted to $4.2 billion in 2020.
+A teen hacker responsible for the Twitter bitcoin giveaway scam has been sentenced to three years in prison for his “mastermind” role in the incident that made headlines all over the world.
+Google will have to face a class-action lawsuit over data collection practices in Incognito mode, despite the tech giant’s efforts to throw it out.
+And a yearly cybercrime report by FBI’s IC3 reveals that cybercrime losses amounted to $4.2 billion in 2020.

-Twitter bitcoin scam hacker receives sentence of three years in prison
+Twitter bitcoin scam hacker receives a sentence of three years in prison

 The teen hacker responsible for breaking into Twitter accounts of Bill Gates, Elon Musk, Apple, and others to promote a Bitcoin giveaway scam has pleaded guilty and will spend three years in prison, with a further three years of probation.

 In July 2020, Graham Ivan Clark, who was 17 at the time, along with two others was able to access Twitter accounts belonging to high-profile individuals/companies and post messages encouraging users to participate in a cryptocurrency giveaway.
 Among the hijacked Twitter accounts were those of now US president Joe Biden, former president Barack Obama, billionaires Bill Gates and Elon Musk, tech giant Apple, and many others.
 Tweets posted by these hijacked Twitter accounts claimed that a Bitcoin giveaway is taking place, and those who sent some amount of BTC to the displayed wallet address will receive double in return.